 b. a faculty member alleges a violation, issues a warning, provides the student an opportunity to correct the transgression, but imposes no academic sanction; or

-Honor Pledge Violation reports shall be submitted to the Honor System Director within twenty (20) class days of the violation or of the discovery of the violation.
+Honor Pledge Violation reports shall be submitted to the Honor and Integrity System Director within twenty (20) class days of the violation or of the discovery of the violation.
 In certain situations, it is acceptable for a verbal notification to be given within the notification period.
 This situation might occur when a faculty member is conducting an internal investigation.
 A written report must follow the verbal report within a reasonable amount of time.
 Alleged Violators are required to attend a Case Review meeting with the Associate Director within five class days of receiving notification of the Violation Report.

 Faculty members have two options for filing an Honor Pledge Violation Report.

 Option One allows the faculty member to conduct her/his own investigation and identify the specific sanction for the violation.
 In this situation, Alleged Violators may contest only the allegation.
 If they do so, the case is turned over to the Honor and Integrity System for investigation and adjudication.